nshower/spinner/README.md

 # SPINNER

-Spin to randomize your response, or set it manually to provide that perfect response.
+Spin to learn the secrets of the universe.

 Inspiration
 - https://www.etsy.com/listing/1678618732/fuck-spinning-enamel-pin-brooch-roulette